SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

-dtype on the device, transferring one to it, or an NEP 50 promotion whose result dtype is unsupported (e.g., f32 tensor × f64 NumPy scalar → f64 on Metal — the f64 operand arrives from the host, since no f64 tensor can exist on the device) all raise the documented unsupported-dtype error — never a silent downcast, integer narrowing, or bit reinterpretation; CNN training on Metal beats CPU.
+dtype on the device, transferring one to it, or an NEP 50 promotion whose result dtype is unsupported (e.g., f32 tensor × f64 NumPy scalar → f64 on Metal — the f64 operand arrives from the host, since no f64 tensor can exist on the device) all raise the documented unsupported-dtype error — never a silent downcast, integer narrowing, or bit reinterpretation;
+cross-device mismatch tests verify that an op mixing a CPU tensor and a Metal tensor raises the documented device-mismatch error (§3.3 — no implicit transfer); CNN training on Metal beats CPU.
 The parity + determinism + capability suite defined here is reused by Phases 6–7.*

 **Phase 6 — CUDA backend.**
 cudarc plumbing, cuBLAS GEMM, PTX kernel pipeline (build.rs / cudaforge), stream-ordered pooling.